piukhq/hermes/README.md

    * source  ~/.virtualenvs/hermes/bin/activate
    * cd ~/code_dir/hermes
    * pip install -r requirements.txt
+ * Install Azure-CLI for keyvault access (or alternatively you are able to use a local secrets file)
+   * `brew install azure-cli`
+   * Then: `az login` will take you to a browser to sign into Azure.
  * Install Docker and Postgres
  	* Download and install [Docker](https://docs.docker.com/docker-for-mac/install/)
  	* Pull Docker Postgres: `docker pull postgres:9.5`